M2YTech/AI-Voice-Assistant/README.md

 🤝 Contributing
 You can fork and improve this voice assistant.
 If you add cool features like weather, reminders, or smart home controls, share them via Pull Requests!

-🧠 Built with Python — Customize and enjoy!
+🧠 Built with Python — By Muhammad Mohsini Yousafi.
+Customize and enjoy!

----

-Let me know if you'd like me to:

-- Zip this up for you,
-- Help you generate a GitHub banner/icon,
-- Or make this assistant offline-only by removing the APIs.

 Ready to upload!